 Even during winter’s longest, chilliest days, there is still socially distant fun to be had #AroundFishers.
-Check out these fun events and activities to warm your heart during cold weather.
+Check out these fun events and winter activities to warm your heart during cold weather.

 Honor a Local Hero